-Editor’s note: The image above shows Crow-billed Drongo (left) and Black Drongo.
-The former was noted in Shanghai on Tues.
-11 Oct.
-2016, a first for the city.
+The image above shows Crow-billed Drongo (left) and Black Drongo.
+The former was noted in Shanghai on 11 Oct., a first for the city.
 The latter is a common passage migrant in Shanghai.
 In this post, I show you how to separate the two species.

-On Tues.
-11 Oct.
-2016 at Nanhui, Shanghai’s major birding spot on the East China Sea, Shanghai Birding member kaca found a first-winter Crow-billed Drongo Dicrurus annectans. kaca’s record was the first for Crow-billed Drongo in Shanghai.
+On 11 Oct. at Cape Nanhui, Shanghai’s major birding spot on the East China Sea, Shanghai Birding member kaca found a first-winter Crow-billed Drongo Dicrurus annectens. kaca’s record was the first for Crow-billed Drongo in Shanghai.

 Is kaca’s historic discovery a one-off, or is it the result of more birders with greater skills more thoroughly covering Shanghai’s hot spots and communicating more readily with one another?
 If the answer is the latter, then there may be a Crow-billed Drongo in your future!
 To sift out Crow-billed from the many Black Drongo in our area, note the following: